Who We Are

 Her doctoral research focused on the language and literacy practices of Black d/Deaf high school students who were on track to graduate with their high school diploma.
 The research also delved into the current challenges faced by culturally, linguistically diverse students and their academic needs with a focus on altering the current deficit narrative framing deaf education.
 Co-constructed conversations of achieving Black d/Deaf high school students’ experiences allowed their perceptions to be heard.

 In 2018, with the support of the Department of English, Dr. Watson implemented the Academic Learning Lab for Student Training, Achievement, and Readiness (ALLSTAR) to support the academic, social and mentoring needs of students of color.
+This tutoring and mentoring program has expanded to include students identified with need as well as collaborations with the athletic department and the STEM programs.

 As an avid sports fan, on the weekends, you can find her cheering for her Bison, beloved Buckeyes or Dallas Cowboys.